FredHutch/EBcb/README.md

 ### Overview
-EBcb project aims to normalize and automate the building of Life Sciences Software software packages.
+EBcb project aims to normalize and automate the building of Life Sciences Software software packages with Docker containers.
 The Hutch uses this method along with EasyBuild to manage our scientific software library.

 EasyBuild provides a framework for building scientific software which can be documented and reproduced.
 EBcb is a containerized build platform which uses EasyBuild for testing and building EasyConfigs.
-Building software in a container provides a consistent, reproducible build environment.
+Building software in a container provides a clean room for building software;
+a consistent, reproducible build environment.
 In practice a new container instance is run for each package to ensure reproducibility of software.
 The same container is used for testing and deploying software defined by